project-everest/everparse/doc/3d-lang.rst

   3d does not enforce that all cases of a union be of the same size, and 3d does not introduce any implicit padding to enforce it.
 Nor does 3d introduce any alignment padding.
+This is in the spirit of keeping 3d specifications explicit: if you want padding, you need to add it explicitly.

 A ``casetype`` type actually defines an untagged union type dependent on an argument value, which can be reused, e.g. for several types that